amirsojoodi/Manuals-and-Tutorials/TOEFL/WritingChallenge/01-WorkAndCareer/README.md

 46. Stool pigeon = a police informer

-47. Smart alec = an employee or clerk with a “boring” job, who handles a lot of paperwork

-48. Smart aleck = an irritating person who acts as if he/she knows everything; someone who acts as if he/she is very smart and clever, but in a boastful way; same as wise guy and know-it-all
+47. Smart aleck; smart aleck = an irritating person who acts as if he/she knows everything; someone who acts as if he/she is very smart and clever, but in a boastful way; same as wise guy and know-it-all

-49. Stick-in-the-mud = someone who prevents other people from having fun; same as a wet blanket
+48. Stick-in-the-mud = someone who prevents other people from having fun; same as a wet blanket

-50. Stickler for the rules = a person who insists on following rules and regulations exactly
+49. Stickler for the rules = a person who insists on following rules and regulations exactly

-51. Wet blanket = someone who prevents other people from having fun; same as a stick-in-the-mud
+50. Wet blanket = someone who prevents other people from having fun; same as a stick-in-the-mud

-52. Wise guy = an irritating person who acts as if he/she knows everything; someone who acts as if he/she is very smart and clever, but in a boastful way; same as smart alec and know-it-all
+51. Wise guy = an irritating person who acts as if he/she knows everything; someone who acts as if he/she is very smart and clever, but in a boastful way; same as smart alec and know-it-all

-53. Wolf in sheep’s clothing = a dangerous person who seems to be harmless
+52. Wolf in sheep’s clothing = a dangerous person who seems to be harmless

-54. Yes man = someone who always agrees with his/her superiors, mainly in order to gain their approval, even if he/she does not accept their ideas or practices
+53. Yes man = someone who always agrees with his/her superiors, mainly in order to gain their approval, even if he/she does not accept their ideas or practices